Pseudo-Labeling for Kernel Ridge Regression under Covariate Shift: Methodology

-Ideally, we want to set the hyperparameters $\rho$, $\Lambda$ and $\widetilde{\lambda}$ without seeing the target data.
-Once the latter become available, we want to output a model that adapts to the covariate shift and the structure of the target distribution.
+Ideally, we want to set the hyperparameters $\Lambda$ and $\widetilde{\lambda}$ without seeing the target data.
 According to our theories in \Cref{sec-excess-risk-general}, this is indeed possible in many common scenarios.
+As a result, we can train the candidate models $\{ \widehat{f}_{\lambda} \}_{\lambda \in \Lambda}$ plus the imputation model $\widetilde{f}$ solely on the labeled source data, and store them for adaptation to target tasks in the future.
+The latter stage is remarkably simple and does not require any special design tailored to the target task.